 Is Costco worth the hype?

-There’s a lot to be said for shopping at Costco.
-Not only can you save a good deal of money, but you also get free food samples while you shop and the cheapest hot dog and soft drink combo around.
+When you shop at Costco, not only can you save a good deal of money, but you also get free food samples while you shop.
+Not to mention, the cheapest hot dog or pizza and soft drink combo around at the Costco food court.

 In some situations, however, Costco may not be the right choice for you.